-• Upon notice from the Mountwest Business Services Office.

-- If the student fulfills the financial obligation, the Mountwest Business Services Office will notify the student Dean of Student Services.
-The dean will have discretion to approve registration. - A student who owes a financial obligation to Mountwest will not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - If a student disputes an administrative withdrawal, for financial obligations he/she may file an appeal with the Dean of Student Services.
+- Upon notice from the Mountwest Business Services Office, the Mountwest Registrar will initiate a complete withdrawal for a student not paying fees.
+The withdrawal will be classified as "Administrative -Nonpayment of Enrollment". - If the student fulfills the financial obligation, the Mountwest Business Services Office will notify the Vice President of Student Services.
+The dean will have discretion to approve registration. - A student who owes a financial obligation to Mountwest will not be permitted to enroll in subsequent semesters or terms until the obligation is paid. - If a student disputes an administrative withdrawal, for financial obligations he/she may file an appeal with the Vice President of Student Services.